BIRTH INJURY RESOURCES

 Birth injuries dramatically impact both child and family.
 Selecting the right law firm to handle a birth injury lawsuit can be the most critical decision you make for your child’s and you family’s future.

 Make no mistake, birth injury lawsuits are extremely complex.
 The course of a child’s life is at stake.
-The economic and non-economic impact of a birth injury often involves many millions of dollars.
+The economic and non-economic impact of a birth injury often involves millions of dollars.
 A successful outcome requires a depth of experience in birth injury litigation, exceptional legal skills and extensive knowledge in the fields of obstetrics, neurology, neuroradiology, pediatrics, physical medicine and rehabilitation, and more.

-For over four decades, longer than any other firm in Michigan, the parents of birth injured children have chosen Sommers Schwartz attorneys to fight for their interests.
+For more than four decades, longer than any other firm in Michigan, the parents of birth injured children have chosen Sommers Schwartz attorneys to fight for their interests.
 Time after time, we have won their battles and recovered hundreds of millions of dollars that are needed for the medical care and maintenance of brain injured children.